“It’s coming on Christmas

-The forest has a total 600 permits available on a first-come, first-served until sold out.
-Tree cutting season runs November 18 until December 24.
+The forest has a limited number of permits available on a first-come, first-served until sold out.
+Tree cutting season runs November 16 until December 24.
 Permits cannot be reserved.
 Last year, all permits sold out within the first week, so we encourage you to purchase your permit as soon as possible.
 The permit allows you to cut a fir or ponderosa pine tree no more than 10 feet in height within one of the designated areas on the Mogollon Rim Ranger District.

 Kaibab National Forest

-The Kaibab National Forest will sell over-the-counter and through-the-mail Christmas tree tags on a first-come, first-served basis for each of its three ranger districts beginning Nov.
-16 and continuing until they are sold out.
-There are 1,800 tags total between three ranger districts.
+The Kaibab National Forest will sell online Christmas tree tags on a first-come, first-served basis for each of its three ranger districts beginning Nov.
+7 and continuing until they are sold out.
+There are 1,000 tags total between three ranger districts.
 The tag is only good for a tree on the ranger district from which it was purchased and can’t be used to cut a tree on a different district unless specifically noted.
 No refunds will be made, even if weather conditions prevent access to cutting areas.

 Cost: The $15 permit will allow the holder to cut a tree of a species that is not more than 10 feet in height within a designated area on the Kaibab National Forest from Nov.
 16 through Dec.
-24. Turnaround time for arrival of tags through the mail is often 10 business days, so individuals desiring these tags should call well in advance to ensure adequate time for their permits to arrive.
+24. Purchase permits well in advance online as no in-person permits will be issued.

 Tonto National Forest (outside Payson)

-The Tonto National Forest will begin selling Christmas tree permits October 30, 2017.
-Permits will be available at Cave Creek, Mesa, Payson and Pleasant Valley ranger districts and at the Supervisor’s Office at the hours and locations listed at the link below.
+The Tonto National Forest will begin selling Christmas tree permits by phone or requested by mail at Cave Creek, Mesa and Payson ranger districts and at the Supervisor’s Office at the hours and locations listed at the link below.